enthought/traits-futures/docs/source/threading.rst

     executors.

 - **Use thread pools.** Use thread pools in preference to creating your own worker threads.
-This makes it easy to shut down, and to avoid an explosion of Python threads (see the last two items).
+This makes it easy to shut down worker threads, and to avoid an explosion of Python threads (see the last two items).